-Auditing a course allows a person to regularly attend and participate in a course at the College at Oneonta without formally registering for credit in a course.
+Auditing a course allows a person to regularly attend and participate in a course at the SUNY Oneonta without formally registering for credit in a course.
 Auditing may be appropriate when a person is interested in the subject matter but does not have time for the commitment required for graded participation.
 It is the only way that persons not receiving credit are allowed to regularly attend and participate in a class.
 The course instructor is under no obligation to allow an auditor into a course.
-The course instructor may require that an auditor have taken prerequisite courses.
+The course instructor may require that an auditor has taken prerequisite courses.
 Auditing is a privilege and no one can claim a right to audit any specific course at a specific time.

 Auditing is allowed only when there is space in the class that is not needed by students formally registered for the course.
 If space is limited, any formally registered student, either full- or part-time, who wishes to enter the class prior to the late add deadline must be given preference.
 The course instructor may cancel the auditing arrangement if the course enrollment capacity is exceeded.